-March 12, 2014 Electrum Partners, LLC convertible note receivable including accrued interest of \$6,874 and \$6,874, respectively.
-The note bears interest at 10% per annum, compounded until maturity or until it is converted to shares of equity in Electrum.
-From October 12, 2015 to March 12, 2017 interest only payments are required; and from March 12, 2017 through March 12, 2022 payments of principal and interest in the amount of \$2,289.83 are required.
-Mentor has the option to convert the note plus any accrued interest or fees into shares of equity in Electrum at any time prior to its maturity. \$ March 31, 2017 106,874 \$ December 31, 2016 106,874 NeuCourt, Inc. convertible note receivable including accrued interest of \$489 and \$181 at March 31, 2017 and December 31, 2016, respectively.
+March 12, 2014 Electrum convertible note receivable including accrued interest of \$0 and \$6,874, respectively.
+The note bore interest at 10% per annum, compounded until maturity or until converted to shares of equity in Electrum.
+From October 12, 2015 to March 12, 2017 interest only payments were required; and from March 12, 2017 through March 12, 2022 payments of principal and interest in the amount of \$2,289.83 were required.
+Effective June 30, 2017, the Company elected to convert the note plus accrued interest of \$7,772 into equity in Electrum.

+April 28, 2017 Electrum convertible note receivable including accrued interest of \$833 requires monthly principal and interest payments of \$2,290 beginning June 12, 2017, until fully repaid or until the Company requests that the residual principal and unpaid interest be converted into an equity investment in Electrum based upon a fixed equity conversion rate of \$164 per share.
+The note is collateralized by cannabis equity securities owned by Electrum.

+NeuCourt, Inc. convertible note receivable including accrued interest of \$801 and \$181 at June 30, 2017 and December 31, 2016, respectively.
 The note bears interest at 5% per annum and matures November 8, 2018.
 Principal and accrued interest are due at maturity.
-Principal and unpaid interest may be converted into shares of a to-be-created series of Preferred Stock of NeuCourt (i) on closing of a future financing round of at least \$750,000, (ii) on the election of NeuCourt on maturity of the Note, or (iii) on election of Mentor following NeuCourt's election to prepay the Note.
-25,489 25,181 Total convertible notes receivable Less current portion 132,363 132,055 (12,951) Long term portion \$ 132,363 \$ 119,104
+Principal and unpaid interest may be converted into shares of a to-becreated series of Preferred Stock of NeuCourt (i) on closing of a future financing round of at least \$750,000, (ii) on the election of NeuCourt on maturity of the Note, or (iii) on election of Mentor following NeuCourt's election to prepay the Note

+NeuCourt's election to prepay the Note.

+Total convertible notes receivable

+Less current portion

+Long term portion